SteelCompendium/data-gen/Ancestries/Revenant.md

  ON REVENANTS

-“I’m telling you, we are being followed.”
+“I'm telling you, we are being followed.”

-“No one knows we’re here.
+“No one knows we're here.
 No one even knows this place exists!
 We got all day.
 We stash everything here, and take a sample to …” The head thief pulled a vial out of a crate stuffed with straw and looked at it.

-“It’s just …” The junior cutpurse spoke nervously.
+“It's just …” The junior cutpurse spoke nervously.
 “There was this lady knight in Blackbottom sniffing around.
 She seemed serious.
 I got this weird … chill when I looked at her.”

 “Hey,” the head thief said, his brow furrowed as he looked at the label on the vial.
-“Where’d you say you bought this stuff?
+“Where'd you say you bought this stuff?
 You said a ship—a ship from where?”

 “I dunno, uh … uh, Capital I think.”

 The head thief looked at the panicking cutpurse.
 “This lady knight—she have a red and blue device on her shield?”

 “Black gods,” one of the other thieves said.
-“It can’t be Lady Filliamo, can it?”
+“It can't be Lady Filliamo, can it?”

 There was a firm knock at the door to the safe house.
 A door which, from the outside, looked like an unremarkable section of wall.

-“Oh, you’ve got to be kidding me.”
+“Oh, you've got to be kidding me.”

 “Nonono!
 How could she … Capital was nine months ago!”

-“She’s a revenant, idiot!
-She doesn’t even need air.
+“She's a revenant, idiot!
+She doesn't even need air.
 She could have walked here!
 Just … into the water and across the bottom of the sea!
-Black gods, why didn’t you say anything?”
+Black gods, why didn't you say anything?”

 “I did!
 You asshole, I just did!
 I been trying to tell you for—”

-“Man, there is a difference between, ‘Hey I think we’re being shadowed,’ and, ‘There’s a deathless copper coming after us!’”
+“Man, there is a difference between, ‘Hey I think we're being shadowed,' and, ‘There's a deathless copper coming after us!'”

 One of the four thieves opened a vial and dipped his dirk into the red oil within.

 “What is that gonna do?
-She’s already dead!”
+She's already dead!”

 Another knock at the hidden door.
 “Forget it.
 Let her knock.
-Grab as many as you can, and we’ll go out the back.”
+Grab as many as you can, and we'll go out the back.”

 The head thief ran for the door out the back of the safe house.
 He jerked it open—and the other thieves watched as a silver flash silently flared across his forehead.